harrinator01/lorneparklandscaping/README.md

 # lorneparklandscaping
-Creating a SQL database from my old landscaping business's spreadsheets
+### Creating a SQL database to analyze my old landscaping business

 I was looking for potential data projects and one idea that excited me was to create a "Spotify Wrapped" based on my old lanscaping business data.